Segantini in Savognin

 Biography Giovanni Segantini, 1858-1899

-Segantini was born on 15th January, 1858 in Arco.
-When his mother died, he was placed in the care of his half-sister in Milan at the age of 7.
-She returns his Austrian papers without applying for Italian citizenship, leaving Segantini stateless until his death.
-He spends gloomy youth years, lives partly on the streets and in an educational institution.
-From 1875 he attended the Brera Academy of Fine Arts and celebrated his first successes.
-In 1879 he met his future art dealers Vittore and Alberto Grubicy.
-He meets Luigia Bugatti, known as Bice, who stays by his side from then on.
-Because of Segantini's statelessness, the couple can never marry.
-In 1880 they moved to Brianza, where Segantini studied the everyday life of farmers and shepherds.
-From 1882 to 1886 their four children Gottardo, Alberto, Mario and Bianca were born.
-In 1886 the whole family moved to Savognin.
-Segantini discovers the mountains and rural life.
-He begins to work in his very personal divisionist painting technique and pictorial language.
-In 1894 the family moved to Maloja.
-On September 28, 1899, Segantini died of peritonitis on the Schafberg.
+Segantini was born on January 15, 1858, in Arco.
+When his mother died, at age 7 he went into the care of his half-sister in Milan.
+She returned his Austrian papers without applying for Italian citizenship, so Segantini remained stateless until his death.
+He spent a difficult youth, living partly on the street and in a reformatory.
+From 1875 he attended the Brera Academy of Fine Arts and achieved his first successes.
+In 1879, he met his future art dealers Vittore and Alberto Grubicy.
+He met Luigia Bugatti, called Bice, who remained by his side.
+Because of Segantini's statelessness, the couple never married.
+In 1880 they moved to Brianza, where Segantini engaged with the daily life of farmers and shepherds.
+From 1882 to 1886, their four children Gottardo, Alberto, Mario, and Bianca were born.
+In 1886, the whole family moved to Savognin.
+Segantini discovered the mountains and rural life.
+He began working in his very personal divisionist painting technique and visual language.
+In 1894, the family moved to Maloja.
+On September 28, 1899, Segantini died on the Schafberg from peritonitis.

-Important: Save the tour to your mobile phone via a Wi-Fi connection.
+Important: Save the route on your mobile phone via a WLAN connection.

-Open the tour and then the map.
-On the map you can open the individual points and get to information texts, pictures and partly audios.
-If you have set GPS tracking, you will see your location on the route.
-The audio files can be found at the corresponding points at the back of the pictures.
+Open the route and then the map.
+On the map, you can open the individual points and access informational texts, images, and partly audio files.
+If you have enabled GPS tracking, you can see your location on the route.
+The audio files are found at the respective points at the end with the images.

 Directions

-The tour starts at the Hotel Pianta at Stradung 15 and ends at the church of Son Martegn on the other side of the village and valley.
+The route starts at Hotel Pianta at Stradung 15 and ends at the church Son Martegn on the other side of the village and valley.
 If you read and listen to all the information, you will need about 2 hours.

 Directions